-- Family members, volunteers, and workers on small farms are exempt from all employment standards.
+- Family members, volunteers, and farm and ranch workers on small farms are exempt from all employment standards.

 - The rules around hours of work, breaks, overtime and overtime pay do not apply to any farm and ranch workers.

-- The rules around minimum wage, payment of wages, record-keeping (pay stubs), termination notice and pay, job-protected leaves and administration and enforcement apply to all waged, non-family employees except for employees who work on small farms and ranches.
+- The rules around minimum wage, payment of wages, record-keeping (pay stubs), termination notice and pay, job-protected leaves and administration and enforcement apply to all waged, non-family, farm and ranch employees except for employees who work on small farms and ranches.

 - Alberta’s youth employment rules don’t apply to farms and ranches.
 Youth who are not family members follow the same rules as other farm and ranch employees.